 Due to the evolving Coronavirus outbreak we wish to prevent possible transmission of infection to both patient and staff.
 In order to do so we wish to limit the number of people coming into the Health Centre.

-If you need to attend the practice for an appointment, we would request that patients attend with some form of face covering.
+We would request that all patients attend with some form of face covering.
 This does not need to be a medical or surgical grade mask, a facial covering of the mouth and nose, that is made of cloth or other textiles and through which you can breathe, for example a scarf.
 Please note that face coverings should not be used for children under the age of two years.

 Please continue to use the online system to order your prescription.
 Whenever possible, please request that your prescription is sent to one of the local pharmacies so you can go directly there to uplift your medication.

 You can reduce your risk of getting and spreading respiratory infections by: